 9 Create XML sitemap

 Suppose that you are traveling to a new place.
 How will you find the exact location of that place?
 Simple, you will find it through a road map.
-Now for the search engines, the XML sitemap is the road map of your website’s structure.
+For search engines, the XML sitemap is the road map of your website’s structure.
 It enables search engines to configure your website technicalities.
 From this, they can crawl, index, and rank it.
-Hence, make sure to add the most relevant web pages in the XML sitemap.
 You can publish your optimized XML sitemap in Google Search Console.

 10. Ensure security with SSL and HTTPS

-The secure socket layers (SSL) & HTTPS (Hypertext transfer protocol) represent credibility.
-Every leading website today has the security level enabled.
+The secure socket layers (SSL) & HTTPS (Hypertext transfer protocol) represent the latest security protocols.
 It ensures the transfer of data between the user to the server or server to the server is secured (encrypted).
 Just look for the ‘lock’ symbol near the website URL.
-You might have saved your passwords or financial information on a well-known website with an SSL.
-Every web-hosting platform already includes SSL certification in their hosting plans.
-So check that out and enable it on your site.
+Having both certificates is one of the easiest ways to boost your SEO ranking and you should implement them whether you collect user information or not.
+Every leading website today has the security level enabled.

 11. Site compatibility